Ben Gurion Airport: Terminal 3

 After the main security check, passengers wait for their flights in the star-shaped duty-free rotunda.
 A variety of cafes, restaurants and duty-free shops are located there, open 24 hours a day, as well as a synagogue, banking facilities, a transit hall for connecting passengers and a desk for VAT refunds.

 Terminal 3 has a total of 40 gates divided among four concourses (B, C, D, and E), each with 8 jet bridge-equipped gates (numbered 2 through 9), as well as two stand gates (bus bays 1 and 1A) from which passengers are ferried to aircraft.
-Two gates in concourse E utilize dual jet bridges for more efficient processing of very large widebody aircraft.
-Concourses B, C, and D were opened when terminal 3 opened in 2004, while concourse E was completed in 2018.
-Space exists for one additional concourse (A) at Terminal 3.
+Two gates in Concourse E use dual jet bridges for more efficient processing of very large widebody aircraft.
+Concourses B, C, and D were opened when Terminal 3 opened in 2004, while concourse E was completed in 2018.

-Free wireless internet is provided throughout the terminal.

-The terminal has three business lounges—the exclusive El Al King David Lounge for frequent flyers and three Dan lounges for either privileged or paying flyers.
+The terminal has several business lounges, including the exclusive El Al King David Lounge on Concourse D for El Al first- and business-class passengers and club members, as well as the pay-to-enter JETEX lounge on Concourse C and the Aspire Lounge on Concourse E.

-In January 2007, the IAA announced plans for a 120-bed hotel to be located about 300 m west of Terminal 3.
-The tender for the hotel was published by the IAA in late 2017.

-When the terminal was built, it was said to have a capacity for up to 12 million passengers a year.
-In 2023, 25 million passengers are expected to pass through Ben Gurion Airport.
+Plans for a hotel near Terminal 3 were first announced in 2007, but tenders issued in 2015 and 2017 drew no bidders, and the project advanced only after the tender was reissued on improved terms.

 Former and unopened terminals

 Terminal 2

-Terminal 2 was inaugurated in 1969 when Arkia resumed operations at the airport after the Six-Day War.
-Terminal 2 served domestic flights until 20 February 2007 when these services moved into the refurbished Terminal 1.
-Due to increased traffic in the late 1990s and over-capacity reached at Terminal 1, an international section was added until Terminal 3 was opened.
-After the transfer of domestic services to Terminal 1, Terminal 2 was demolished in order to make room for additional air freight handling areas.
+Terminal 2 was inaugurated in 1969 when Arkia resumed operations at the airport after the Six-Day War, mainly serving domestic flights, though it also handled international flights at various times.
+After domestic services were transferred to the refurbished Terminal 1 in 2007, activity at Terminal 2 declined, and it was subsequently demolished; a building on the site is now used by UPS.

 Terminal 4

 This terminal, built in 1999, was meant to handle the crowds expected in 2000, but never officially opened.
 To date, it has only been used as a terminal for passengers arriving from Asia during the SARS epidemic.

-Another use for the terminal was for the memorial ceremonies upon the arrival of the casket of Col. Ilan Ramon after the Space Shuttle Columbia disaster in February 2003 and the arrival of Elhanan Tannenbaum and the caskets of three Israeli soldiers from Lebanon in January 2004.